wyu97/wyu97.github.io/_pages/about.md

 <img src="../images/twitter.png" width="25" align=center> Check my latest post on [Twitter](https://twitter.com/wyu_nd)!

-**I am on the job market for NLP postdoc and research scientist positions, with an anticipated graduation date of end of 2023 (anytime in 2024 also works for me).**
+**I am seeking NLP postdoc (or equivalent) and research scientist roles in the job market, and I expect to graduate by the end of 2023 (or anytime in 2024 is also acceptable for me).**

 What's New!
 ======